walkerlj0/Selenium_Course_Example_Code/cheat-sheets/local_configuration.md

 ## Opera
-__NOTE: Only works for version 12.16 or earlier.
-For newer versions of Opera, test using Chrome (since it uses the same back-end).__
+Only works for version 12.16 or earlier.
+For newer versions of Opera, test using Chrome (since it uses the same back-end).

 1. Download the latest Selenium Standalone Server from [here](http://selenium-release.storage.googleapis.com/index.html)
 2. Create an environment variable pointing to the server file